Petta Review: Rajinikanth Is As Stylish As Ever In This Top-notch Entertainer!

 Well, Rajinikanth is in top form as the lead character and he steals the show each time that he comes on screen.
 He is at his energetic best, dancing, fighting, romancing and mouthing the one-liners in the most effective way.
 Definitely, we get to see the Rajinikanth of the 90's and he once again proves that he is the numero uno.
 Vijay Sethupathi does his part pretty well in a well-written role.
 The actor scores exceedingly well.
 Nawazuddin Siddiqui too makes an impressive performance in his debut Tamil movie.
 Sasikumar was good in his role as Mallik.
 Simran and Trisha have done their part pretty well but it needs to be said that their roles were poorly written.

-Other Technical Aspects
+Other Aspects

-Aniruddh has impressed yet again with his songs as well as BGM.
+Anirudh has impressed yet again with his songs as well as BGM.
 In fact, he has smartly played those BGM's in the mass sequences without much repetitions.
 Thirru has set some fantastic frames that are fresh and unique.
 The visuals do complete justice to the story-telling.
 The editing could have been definitely better as the film looked a bit elongated in the first half.

 Positives